 How Long Do Maine Coons Live?

-Maine Coon Lifespan Compared To Other Feline breeds
+Maine Coon Lifespan Compared To Other Feline Breeds

-Smaller-sized felines tend to have longer lifespans than larger-sized kitties like the Maine Coon.
+Smaller-sized felines tend to have longer lifespans than larger-sized kitties like the gentle giant.
 Several other large breeds of cats have similar lifespans, like the Ragdoll and Norwegian Forest Cat.
 Others like the Siberian (11 to 18 years) and British Shorthair (12 to 17 years) are longer.
 Some, like the Ragamuffin, have shorter lifespans.
 The breed does impact size, more so in purebred animals than mixed.
 Mixed breeds do tend to be larger than parent cats.

-Factors That Impact Lifespan
+Factors That Influence Maine Coon Lifespan

-Every cat will have a unique set of circumstances.
 Health, nutrition, genetic makeup, lifestyle, and more impact how long a cat will live.
 As a reminder, there is no way to know exactly how long an individual cat will live.
 Some may live years longer than the average, and others may live shorter lives.
 The following factors play a role in the feline lifespan.

 Indoor vs. Outdoor